Skip to main content

 }

-We can also retrieve multiple records at once.
-By calling the where method on the collection to specify query conditions, then calling the get method, only records meeting the specified conditions will be returned.
-For example, to get all incomplete todo items.
-Sample code:
+We can also obtain multiple records at once.
+By calling the where method on the collection, you can specify query conditions, and then calling the get method will only return records that meet the specified query conditions, for example, obtaining all unfinished todo items.
+Sample code is as follows:

 const cloudbase = require("@cloudbase/node-sdk");